Happyrobot33/Autosplitters/README.md

 #### Single Area Splits
 This allows you to have splits for just a single area instead of the whole game.
 This option takes precedence over the previous option, no matter if its on or off.
 #### Dev Mode
 Dont use this unless you know what you are doing.
-This dies disable some functionality.
+This does disable some functionality.
 ## Bugs?
 If you find any bugs, please mark them [Here](https://github.com/Happyrobot33/Autosplitters/issues/new) so we can fix them. this is opensource, and if a feature you want isnt implemented, feel free to submit a change or mark it as an issue.